this picture by Decoh, licensed under Creative Commons

-When in the late nineties of the former century I began searching the internet for information about art environments in France, I soon came along an abundantly decorated house, with a picture of a big cat, created by someone named Chop.
+When I in the late 1990's began searching the internet for information about art environments in France, I soon came by an abundantly decorated house, included a picture of a big cat, an artwork created by someone named Chop.

-On the internet this creative construct mainly got attention from touristic websites, french sources dealing with art brut having no information about this spot (up till now most of these still haven't, btw).
+On the internet this creation mainly got attention on touristic websites; french sources dealing with art brut had no information about this spot.

-In april 2013 however, Sophie Lepetit wrote about this site in her weblog, referring to an article in a french newspaper, which had some background information.
+In april 2013 however, Sophie Lepetit wrote about this site on her weblog, referring to an article in a french newspaper that provided some background information.
 So`with this information I now can present the story.

 this picture and the next three courtesy of Yvonne Rieschke